M-Qasiim/titanic-data-cleaner/README.md

 | Age      | 177           | 0       |
 | Cabin    | 687           | 0       |
 | Embarked | 2             | 0       |

+## ⭐ If you found this helpful, consider starring the repo!